iklobato/LightAPI/README.md

     app.register({'/person': Person})
     app.run()
 ```

+In summary, this code sets up a basic RESTful API using the LightApi framework, defines a single SQLAlchemy model (`Person`), and associates it with the `/person` endpoint for performing CRUD operations on the `Person` table in the database.

 This will create all RESTful endpoints for the `Person` model, allowing you to perform CRUD operations on the `person` table in your database.